MohamedEmary/graduation-project/tasks/task-04/Markdown/ibga.md

 However, ASCII is often stored in 8-bit bytes for convenience, with the extra bit typically used as a parity bit for error checking in some systems, or left as 0 in systems that don't require error checking.
 This 8-bit version is often referred to as "extended ASCII" or "ASCII-8", but it's not a standard and the extra bit's usage can vary between systems.

-# Some Notes

-The changes we will make to the algorithm will include replacing both bisection and newton methods with the hybrid method to achieve a faster performance.

-We may also (still not sure) do the following:

-1. Use another algorithm faster than Lagrange Interpolation to find the polynomial.
-Newton Interpolation is a good candidate.

-2. Use a changing number of rotations agreed upon by both parties instead of just 1 rotation.
-The number of rotations will not exceed the degree of the polynomial as we rotate in a circular way so it's just useless to rotate more than the degree of the polynomial, one way to ensure this is to use mod % operation.

 # Steps Flowcharts

 ::: {.columns .ragged columngap=2.5em column-rule="0.0pt solid black"}